 Fees (for 2020-21) are not adjusted for contributions from Other Government Departments (OGD’s).
 Any fees received from OGD’s will be deducted from the total.

-The Met Office must seek to realise savings on its internal costs over the course of this MOU.
-A 5% saving should be realised during each FY (total invoicing in-year to be 5% less than preliminary budget for the year) unless additional costs arise from a variation of the service or unforeseen events.
-Schedule 4 Governance Process Map

-The governance process map shows the flow through of approvals for raising change to the existing supplier(s) and contract(s) which is then managed through the this MoU between BEIS and the Met Office.

 Are BEIS trying to advise the RREMS system is part of the NERIMNET Programme?
 This will need a definition added to the next section or we can remove this phrase.

 I don't think we need to include reference to NERIMNET, as long as the various services you provide to us are clearly articulated.